momochi000/typewar/README.md

 appropriate.
 Better yet, make the timers count by Crafty frames.
 This way pause will do the right thing.
 Will need ot create a Timer object which binds to EnterFrame and increments itself.
+#### Consider making text fragments small when live and large when active
 #### Add a state machine to text fragments and use that to keep track of whether they can be typed or not.
 #### Make player stagger/stumble when one if their text fragments crosses untyped
 #### Try giving the fragments acceleration instead of speed.